EduPonz/easynmea/README.md

 * [License](#license)
 * [To-Do](#to-do)

-For more detailed information, please visit the [GNSS Interface documentation](https://gnss-interface-docs.readthedocs.io/).
+For more detailed information, please visit the [OpenNMEA documentation](https://opennmea-docs.readthedocs.io/).

 ## Features

-**gnss_interface** provides the `GnssInterface` class, which uses **NMEA 0183** `$GPGGA` sentences to extract **GNSS** information from the modules, providing a simple and easy-to-use API.
+**opennmea** provides the `OpenNmea` class, which uses **NMEA 0183** sentences to extract **NMEA** information from the modules, providing a simple and easy-to-use API.

 ## Getting started

-**gnss_interface** has been developed and tested in Ubuntu 20.04 Operating System, although it is expected to support Windows 10 and MacOS thanks to [Asio](https://github.com/chriskohlhoff/asio), the cross-platform library used to interact with the serial ports.
+**opennmea** has been developed and tested in Ubuntu 20.04 Operating System, although it is expected to support Windows 10 and MacOS thanks to [Asio](https://github.com/chriskohlhoff/asio), the cross-platform library used to interact with the serial ports.

 ### Prerequisites

-**gnss_interface** relies on [Asio](https://github.com/chriskohlhoff/asio) for establishing a serial connection with the GNSS module.
+**opennmea** relies on [Asio](https://github.com/chriskohlhoff/asio) for establishing a serial connection with the NMEA module.
 On Ubuntu platforms, this can be installed with:

 ```bash